 The Elizabeth T. Collins Riding Camp Award is awarded to an individual or individuals to enable them to participate in equestrian camps with a recognized partner program.
 Camp may be a regular one-week summer session, a special holiday or spring/fall break program or even overnight camp.

 Children from the age of 6-18 are eligible to receive a Collins Camper Award.
-Applicants must seek to attend camp at an approved ECHO Partner Program (EPP).
+Applicants must attend camp at an approved ECHO Partner Program (EPP).
+Please complete an application on our website and let us know which EPP your child is interested in attending.
 Special needs children are encouraged to apply.
 Successful applicants may apply for subsequent awards.

 Become a Collins' Camper